 In comparing the total amount of Restricted Net Position for the fiscal year ended June 30, 2019 (unaudited) with such amount for the fiscal year ended June 30, 2018, there was an increase of \$57,136, or 2.02%.
-The components of this category consist of reserve funds for the (i) City of Princeton, Kentucky Electric Plant Board Tax-Exempt Revenue Bonds Series 2009A (Bank Qualified), (ii) City of Princeton, Kentucky Electric Plant Board of the City of Princeton, Kentucky Refunding Revenue Bonds, Series 2009C and (iii) Electric Plant Board of the City of Princeton, Kentucky Refunding Revenue Bonds, Series 2015, customer deposits and capital improvement fund.
+The components of this category consist of reserve funds for the (i) City of Princeton, Kentucky Electric Plant Board Tax-Exempt Revenue Bonds Series 2009A (Bank Qualified), (ii) City of Princeton, Kentucky Electric Plant Board Taxable Revenue Bonds Series 2009C and (iii) Electric Plant Board of the City of Princeton, Kentucky Refunding Revenue Bonds, Series 2015, customer deposits and capital improvement fund.